thomaestrouno/carto/README.md

-# Guide: BigQuery dataset on Google Maps WebGL with CARTO + deck.gl
+# Example code: BigQuery dataset on Google Maps WebGL with CARTO + deck.gl

 Use CARTO geospatial analysis platform to display a Google Cloud Bigquery geographic dataset